 - SOCKS For males, socks will be black dress socks that reach half-way up the calf.
 For females, smaller black socks are permitted depending on the type of shoe, but will always be of a professional nature. - TATTOOS No student will have tattoos exposed while wearing the school uniform.
 If a student has tattoos in areas not covered by the uniform, they will be covered in in a discreet manner with bandages or appropriate articles of clothing.
 Once enrolled at The GREAT Academy, students that obtain any tattoos that are not in alignment with the dress code may be asked to reconsider enrollment in our day program. - JEWELRY Girls (only) may wear conservative earrings that are considered appropriate in a professional setting and not be larger than a quarter in size.
 For female students with multiple piercings, only one set of earrings may be worn in the ear lobe.
 Multiple earrings may not be worn on any part of the ear.
 Female students will not be allowed to wear any gauges.
 Male students will not be allowed to wear earrings or gauges of any kind.
 NO facial piercings or tongue piercings will be allowed.
 This includes small nose studs and clear spacers!
 Watches in black, white, silver or gold tones may be worn.
-Once enrolled at The GREAT Academy, students that obtain any piercings (other than in the lower lobe of the ears for girls) that are not in alignment with the dress code may be asked to reconsider enrollment in our day program.

-- HAIR Hair may not be worn in spiked or unnatural styles or colors.
+Once enrolled at The GREAT Academy, students that obtain any piercings (other than in the lower lobe of the ears for girls) that are not in alignment with the dress code may be asked to reconsider enrollment in our day program. - HAIR Hair may not be worn in spiked or unnatural styles or colors.
 Hair is defined as unnatural if a teen-age human being is not able to grow that color or shade of hair.
 Hair styles must exude the professionalism that the uniform policy seeks to impart.
 Any hair accessories must be red, black or white and be small and conservative in nature.
 No headbands will be worn across the forehead.
 Men's hair must be clean cut.
 If any student's hair is deemed unprofessional by school officials, they will be expected to get a haircut or change the hair style as soon as possible or they may be asked to remain home until such time as their hair meets standards. - FACIAL HAIR Facial hair is expected to remain groomed at all times.
-Facial hair will not exceed 1/2 inches in length. - HATS No caps or hats of any sort are to be worn while on campus unless weather dictates cold weather hats outside the building. - ACCESSORIES If tights or hose are worn under a skirt, they must be plain, without pattern or design.
+Facial hair will not exceed 1/2 inches in length. - HATS No caps or hats of any sort are to be worn while on campus unless weather dictates cold weather hats outside the building. - MAKE-UP If a student chooses to wear make-up, it should be natural and professional, not excessive in color or application. - NAILS Artificial / Natural Nails will extend no further than 1cm from the fingertip and will not be shaped to form a point at the tip..
+If the student chooses to wear polish or designs on the nails, it should not be excessive.
+Black or neon polish are not allowed. - ACCESSORIES If tights or hose are worn under a skirt, they must be plain, without pattern or design.
 All hair accessories must be red, black or white and minimal in nature.
 No colored wrist bands, neck beads, head bands, bandanas or doo rags are allowed.
 Any staff member has a right to stop any pattern, for example groups wearing identical chains, bracelets, etc. or anything that may be mistaken for gang affiliation.